 What Is Anomaly Detection in Machine Learning — and Why It Matters to Your Business

-Anomaly detection is the process of identifying data points or patterns that don’t align with expected behavior, as it’s about spotting the unusual before it becomes a serious problem with major consequences.
-While traditional monitoring systems rely on predefined rules, anomaly detection machine learning algorithms learn what is the “normal” first, and then flag even the slightest signs of potential trouble in real-time.
+In essence, anomaly detection is the identification of rare events or observations that deviate significantly from the majority of the data.
+While traditional monitoring systems rely on predefined rules, anomaly detection machine learning algorithms learn what is the “normal” first—referred to as normal data—and then flag even the slightest signs of potential trouble in real-time by detecting anomalous data and anomalous behavior.
 This exceptional capability has already proven itself in powerful applications for many industries.

 What Makes a Pattern ‘Anomalous’?
 (And Why That’s Not Always Obvious)

 So, an anomaly is something that deviates from the norm; however, with data, what qualifies as abnormal is not always obvious.
 Aside from extreme spikes and drops, many anomalies are far more subtle and only make sense when viewed within a specific context.
-This factor makes machine learning anomaly detection both a powerful and complex process.
+This factor makes machine learning anomaly detection both a powerful and complex process, requiring models capable of recognizing patterns across multiple variables and contexts.

 It is easy for traditional business intelligence tools to overlook this nuance, as they rely on static thresholds and historical averages, which are insufficient for modern, dynamic environments.
 There is no surprise here, as BI dashboards are built to report on past events, showing what happened, rather than what is wrong at the moment.